 Then in 2012 a colleague pointed me to OK Cupid and a whole lot changed.
 I’ve learnt so much about myself and what my expectations are in the years since.
 One of the most significant is my shifting notion of what constitutes a relationship and becoming comfortable with referring to what I have with partners as relationships.
 It’s really only in the last year or two that I’ve stopped saying I don’t want a ‘proper’ relationship.
-And it was a conscious decision to stop saying that.
+It was a conscious decision to stop saying that.
 Something not being ‘proper’ suggests that it isn’t important or that I have no expectations.
-I want to engineer what makes me happy by being more vocal about my expectations, believing I can find people to meet that and that I am worthy of having them met.
+I want to engineer what makes me happy by being more vocal about my expectations, believing I can find people to meet them and that I am worthy of having them met.
 And I decided I no longer wanted to undermine what I have with people who are important to me by suggesting they are not ‘proper’ just because they’re not fulltime or traditional.
 Why would I suggest that what I have with someone who has been in my life for more than three years, introduced me to this community and has at times listened patiently while I work through my ‘theories of me’ isn’t proper?
 Why would I downplay the man who I’d only see once a month when he taught me so much about my body and what I enjoy and with whom I started to see some of my partnerships through a structure of polyamory?
 He met me within days of meeting another woman.
 He spoke immediately of his desire for a long term committed relationship, saying he could see that developing with either of us.
 I definitely didn’t want that; she did.
 “Would I still like to invest in our romance by being his secondary partner?” he asked.
 Aside from thinking the use of the word romance was charming, this was new label for me.
 That was my first experience of someone developing a more committed relationship while still ensuring I knew I mattered.
 With him I discovered that I love to hear about partners’ more significant relationships.
 I also started to recognise that I only feel vulnerable in my relationships if there’s a not a plan of some sort in the diary.
 He and I would periodically get our diaries out, look ahead a couple of months and get a couple of week nights and a weekend day in the diary.
 I don’t like planning more than a couple of months ahead but I also need to know that there is time that will be mine.
 If I have that then my equilibrium is pretty sound; I’m not someone who needs daily contact or any of the support structures you can expect in a fulltime relationship.

 Over time I’ve come up with my own label for how I describe what I look for and that’s ‘partner light’.
 I can’t really type that without giggling since a friend quipped “well as long as you’re happy with your relationships sounding like an incontinence pad, I guess that makes sense!” but to me it’s the most simple way I’ve found to describe the balance of what I’m looking for.
 More than friends with benefits, less than fulltime committed partner.
 And to bring this back to @coffeeandkink’s original tweet, that is why I thrive on being a second.

 Over the last five years I’ve had five partners who in some way were or are significant.
 Of them only one didn’t have a primary partnership when I met them.
 I have always felt more secure in the partnerships where there were wives, partners or in one case a cohabiting parenting partnership, which meant there were or are people and things that must be prioritised over me.
 Their need to fit me round the structure of family life or their primary relationship means there is an imperative to plan well, which makes me happy.
 I find deep reassurance in knowing they have chosen to place me alongside much bigger things in their life while never needing to worry that they will one day want more from me than I am prepared or able to give.
-In fact, my interest in one partner fell off a cliff when it turned out he was getting divorced.
 And as for the partner who wasn’t in a committed partnership when I met him in 2013?
 Well, most people in the blogging community don’t need an introduction to what’s happening in his life!
 Happily, I’d say I don’t really recognise how we are now compared to before.
 Or maybe it’s more accurate to say I don’t recognise myself in that partnership?
 I don’t know.
 But I do know I feel more secure in what we have now.
 How much time I have with him hasn’t really changed.
 In fact, as much as I may need reminding of this if I’m being grumpy, I probably see more of him now.
 Or certainly more in terms of quality time and plans made in advance which keep me happy.
 I never worried with him about needing to give more than I could but I frequently had a self-destructive degree of insecurity about thinking there were women more exciting or better or hotter than me.
 As his life has changed over the last two years and I’ve recognised my desire to keep him in my life, my confidence in articulating what I want or what I am worrying about has grown.
 I no longer pretend I am comfortable with winging it, I make sure we have plans instead.
 And the upshot is rather than feeling diminished or threatened by such a significant change in his life I actually feel more secure; I more clearly understand that I am valued when time is made for me and what we have continues to exist and evolve alongside something that is so magnificent and so much bigger than us.

 If you enjoyed this post (and it’s my most read post ever so I think people are liking it!) then why not head over to The Other Livvy and read another take on the same subject.